lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   The way the Rule ID is sent will be specified in the Profile and is out of the scope of the present document.
   For example, it could be included in an L2 header or sent as part of the L2 payload.

-* Decompression: when decompressing, on the network side the SCHC C/D needs to find the correct Rule based on the L2 address of the Dev; in this way, it can use the DevIID and the Rule ID.
+* Decompression: when decompressing, on the Network infrastructure side the SCHC C/D needs to find the correct Rule based on the L2 address of the Dev; in this way, it can use the DevIID and the Rule ID.
 On the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev typically only holds Rules that apply to itself.

   The receiver identifies the sender through its device-id or source identifier (e.g. MAC address, if it exists) and selects the Rule using the Rule ID.